I still remember the strangest Holy Thursday ever for so many of us, during the height of the COVID-19 pandemic in 2020.

 “I got in a side pew which turned my face towards the Catholic church in the next street, and found myself twenty times speaking to the Blessed Sacrament there instead of looking at the naked altar where I was or minding the routine of prayers,” she said.

-Then, her separation from the Blessed Sacrament became almost too much to bear, like for so many of us today.
+Then, her separation from the Blessed Sacrament became almost too much to bear, like for so many of us during the pandemic.

 Elizabeth must have betrayed her feelings about the Blessed Sacrament because her Protestant friends started to challenge her.
 “How can you believe that there are as many gods as there are millions of altars and tens of millions of blessed hosts all over the world?” one asked.